 - Tricuspid atresia occurs when the valve between the right atrium and ventricle is not formed.
 The blood flow to the right ventricle can be obstructed by a solid tissue at the valve’s place, often resulting in the underdevelopment of the right ventricle.

 - Bicuspid aortic valves only have two valve leaflets instead of three.
-This may affect the normal blood flow.
+This may affect the normal blood flow. and cause regurgitation of the blood.

 5. Underdeveloped heart